In this document

 This page complements the main page about Building and Running with information that is specific to individual devices.

-For Nexus 4 "mako" and on Nexus 7 "grouper" (Wi-Fi) and "tilapia" (Mobile), all configurations can be used, and all the hardware is functional.
+For Nexus 4 and Nexus 7, all configurations can be used, and all the hardware is functional.
 Due to hardware differences, do not use 4.1.1 on a Nexus 7 that was originally sold with 4.1.2 or newer.

-All configurations of Nexus 10 "manta" can be used.
+All configurations of Nexus 10 "manta" can be used with 4.2.2.
 On those devices, graphics, audio, Wi-Fi, Bluetooth, camera, NFC, GPS and orientation sensors are functional.

 The variants of Galaxy Nexus that can be used are the GSM/HSPA+ configuration "maguro" (only if it was originally sold with a "yakju" or "takju" operating system) and the VZW CDMA/LTE configuration "toro".
 On those devices, graphics and audio are functional, as well as Wi-Fi, Bluetooth, and access to the respective cellular networks.
 NFC and the orientation sensors are functional.